matplinta/aco-erlang-implementation/README.md

 # aco-erlang-implementation
 Implementation of Ant Colony Optimization (ACO) in Erlang language.
 Solving travelling salesman problem (TSP).
-Project realized for Computational Intelligence class.
+Project realized for Computational Intelligence class, AGH University of Science and Techonology

 ---
 ## About
 Program finds near-optimal solution for travelling salesman problem (TSP) using Ant Colony Optimization algorithm.
-Structurally program consists of 4 types of processes (besides the main process).
-These are _node_, which quantity is equal to the number of cities defined in a [TSPLIB data file](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/index.html), _ant_, which quantity is defined by the user, _technical ant_, which is an ant created solely to give evaporation and die orders to all nodes upon certain conditions met, and lastly _master_ which is a checking process for finding the best solution and other such utilities.

 ## Usage
 To compile and run: